Texas soldier who drowned trying to help migrants wasn’t equipped with flotation device - NewsBreak

 “When someone puts on a uniform, they do it because they want to help and serve the community and country,” the department said in its written response.
 “We are proud of the hard work and dedication of our service members, not knowing the dangers they may come across that day.”

-“SPC [Evans] sacrificed himself, so that somebody else may live,” the department said in a statement.
+“SPC [Evans] sacrificed himself, so that somebody else may live,” the statement said.
 “That kind of selfless service act represents the soldiers and airmen we have serving in our force.”

 A logistics logjam